fnagel/t3extblog/Documentation/UsersManual/Index.rst

 Blog administration
 ^^^^^

 The extension comes with an own backend-module.
-You can finde it in the "web"-section in the left menue.
-You can choose betweet two chapters "posts" and "comments".
+You can find it in the "web"-section in the left menue.
+You can choose between two sections "posts" and "comments".
 In the comments-section all pending comments are listed.
-In the posts-section all posts are liste, you can add new posts by clicking the "add"-Icon above.
-You see the number ob comments too.
-When clicking on one of these numbers, all comments correponding to this blog are shown.
+In the posts-section all posts are listed, you can add new posts by clicking the "add-icon" above.
+You see the number of comments too.
+When clicking on one of these numbers, all comments corresponding to this blog are shown.